-I have followed Formula 1 since high school and I sincerely hope it does well in the future.
-But I see two kinds of problems within Formula 1: urgent technical and financial concerns that affect the sport now, and the grand themes of the sport that define its long-term destiny.
+I started following Formula 1 in high school and am happy to see it gaining popularity in the United States.
+Despite its growing audience, I see two kinds of problems within Formula 1: the urgent technical and financial concerns that affect the sport now, and the grand themes of the sport that define its long-term destiny.

 In 2022, Formula 1 will fully unveil a brand new set of technical and organizational regulations that will shape the next era of the sport.
 Right now, concerns surrounding the sport’s immediate fate include the financial sustainability of the teams, the burdens of the pandemic, eight years of Mercedes dominance1, and various technical factors that make overtaking less frequent than in previous eras of the sport.
 When the sport celebrates its centennial Grand Prix in 2050, Formula 1 might be only be superficially recognizable compared to today.

 But there are larger issues at stake that Formula 1 can really only abstractly claw at right now.
 These issues extend deeper into the identity of an international sport navigating a world that is increasingly vigiliant of its environment footprint, its inequality, and its human rights.
 F1 will, at some point, confront these issues as they become necessary for the longevity of the sport’s technological evolution, or its financial success.